jeffellin/hugo-site/content/posts/2020-05-26-Observing spring boot applications with Wavefront.md

 ## How to calculate the 90 Percentile within Wavefront.

-One common scenerio is calculating the 90th percentile of inbound requests.
-Micrometer which Spring Cloud Slueth is based on can send percentile data calculated on the client side.
-This is generally not reccomended because as you scale your application there may be multiple applications nodes serving the same requests.
+One common scenario is calculating the 90th percentile of inbound or outbound requests.
+Spring Actuator can send percentiles calculated on the client.
+Doing this calculation client-side is generally not recommended because as you scale your application, there may be multiple nodes serving the same requests.
 How can you rationalize the 90th percentile of 3 nodes into a single number?

+Instead, it is recommended that you send the raw data required to the analysis tool so that you can calculate the 90th percentile across all nodes.
+Spring Actuator can send histograms used for thee calculations,

-Instead, it is reccomended that you enable histograms to be sent to Wavefront.
-This can be done via Spring `application.properties`
+Histograms can be enabled on a per metric basis via Spring `application.properties` file.

 ```